eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 *Pseudonym Providers, Pseudonym attestations, and Wallet Instances SHALL comply with all applicable requirements in [Pseudonym Rulebook].*

-> Rationale for removal: Pseudonym providers are no longer used for the pseudonyms functionality.
+> Rationale for removal: Pseudonym providers are no longer used for the Pseudonyms functionality.

 ### 6.2 Additions and Changes to be added to the ARF Main Document